Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Simulation Results

 The {\bf failure rate} of the recloser pair is measured based on the action of both relays.
 An episode is considered successful only if both recloser take the correct control actions.
 The operation is tested in 5000 random episodes and the result is summarized in Table \ref{fail_rate_34_ma}.

-{\bf Robustness} against increased peak and unexpected disturbances are conducted for the two-recloser pair similar to the single recloser scenario.
+{\bf Robustness} against increased peak load and DER capacity are conducted for the two-recloser pair similar to the single recloser scenario.
 A mis-operation of one recloser is recorded as failure for the entire episode.
-The results are listed in Table \ref{fail_rate_increased_peak_ma} and \ref{fail_rate_loss_of_DG_ma}.
+The results are listed in Table \ref{fail_rate_increased_peak_ma}.
 The impact of peak shift is slightly more evident than in previous single-relay cases due to the need for coordination and the performance of RL relays starts to deteriorate at around 15\% increased peak.

-The {\bf response time} for the both reclosers under different scenarios is recorded in Table \ref{response_speed}.
+The {\bf response time} for the both reclosers is recorded in Table \ref{response_speed}.
 It can be seen that the substation recloser responds faster to faults that are between the substation and the mid-feeder recloser.
 For faults in the right half of the circuit, the substation recloser provides a time window of roughly 3 time steps for the closer neighbor to operate first.